zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

 with existence and decay"..."Birth and death to grow old and die."
-When known and seen, these flows are closed and cut off by wisdom, they do not flow, do not flow out; "This is suffering" is the rendezvous, after seeing the Dharma; "This is the aggregation of suffering"...
+When known and seen, these flows are closed and cut off by wisdom, they do not flow, do not flow out; "This is suffering" is the rendezvous, after seeing the Dhamma; "This is the aggregation of suffering"...
 "This is the cessation of suffering"...
 "This is the path leading to the cessation suffering".
 When it is known and seen, these flows are closed and cut off by wisdom, they do not flow